"*" indicates required fields

 All tenants in the UK must be given some form of notice if you want to end their tenancy.
 The length of that notice depends on what kind of tenancy they have and why they are being asked to leave.
 Here we take a look at some of the most common scenarios.

-If you’re a landlord looking to sell a rental property we’ll buy it off you.
-Because we buy homes from our own cash funds there is never a chain, that means we can act quickly and guarantee to complete the sale on the day your tenants leave.
+If you’re a landlord looking to sell a rental property, including selling a house with tenants. we can buy it from you.
+We can buy the property using our own cash funds.
+This means there is not a property chain, so you can sell your house fast and complete the sale on the day your tenants leave.

 What kind of tenant do you have?

 If you have tenants in a buy-to-let property that you do not live in, it’s most likely they will have signed an assured shorthold tenancy (AST).
 If that tenancy agreement has a fixed term and your tenants are still within it, you can’t ask them to leave unless they have broken it in some way.
 Fixed terms are usually one year with a six month break clause, which either side can activate as long as they give the correct notice.

 Assured shorthold tenancies can also be periodic which means they are weekly or monthly rolling contracts.
 Your tenants will move onto one of these when their fixed term contract has finished if they don’t sign a new one.
 In both cases, you must give them two months written notice to leave.

 If you live with a lodger they’re known as excluded occupiers.
 If they have a fixed term contract, they do not have to leave until it is finished but once it has, or if the agreement is periodic, the notice period you need to give is the same length as the rental period.
 So if they pay weekly you need to give them a week’s notice, if they pay monthly one month’s notice is required.

 Using a section 21 notice